DOXiCORA/macOS-Snapshot-Manager/README.md

 - `--volume`: Specify the volume for listing or creating snapshots (default is `/`).
 - `--id`: Specify the snapshot identifier for the delete action.

+## Important Notes
+Running some of these actions may require administrative privileges.
+Use sudo if necessary.
+Be careful when deleting snapshots, as this cannot be undone.
+Ensure you understand the implications of mounting the root volume as writable, especially in system locations

 ### Examples

 List all snapshots for the root volume: